FEUP-ESOF-2020-21/open-cx-t2g2-teamnamenotfound/README.md

 * [Marina Dias](https://github.com/marinuas)

 ## Product Vision
-In spite of the current situation, with this app we want to be able to provide our users the best possible conferences reducing non attendees priority selection to future conferences.
+In spite of the current situation, with Safe Meetings we want to be able to provide our users the best possible conferences reducing non attendees priority selection to future conferences.

 ---
 ## Elevator Pitch

 During this rough times, have you found yourself worried about reserving your place for an opportunity of personal and professional growth?
-Well, with our app you can save a spot in all the conferences that you want to go, you need only to register with your google account and we'll send you a qr code with all the details, and you will even be able to submit a review about the conference's safety, hygiene, etc.
+Well, with Safe Meetings you can save a spot in all the conferences that you want to go, you need only to make a rapid register, and you will even be able to submit a review about the conference's safety, hygiene, etc.

 ---
 ## Requirements